Immelmann turn

-The term Immelmann turn, named after German World War I Eindecker fighter ace Lieutnant Max Immelmann, refers to two different aircraft maneuvers.
+The term Immelmann turn, named after German World War I Eindecker fighter ace Leutnant Max Immelmann, refers to two different aircraft maneuvers.
 In World War I aerial combat, an Immelmann turn was a maneuver used after an attack on another aircraft to reposition the attacking aircraft for another attack.
 In modern aerobatics, an Immelmann turn (also known as a roll-off-the-top, or simply an Immelmann) is an aerobatic maneuver that results in level flight in the opposite direction at a higher altitude.

 Historical combat maneuver

-In World War I aerial combat, an Immelmann turn (named for the German air ace Max Immelmann) was a maneuver used after an attack on another aircraft to reposition the attacking aircraft for another attack.
+In World War I aerial combat, an Immelmann turn was a maneuver used after an attack on another aircraft to reposition the attacking aircraft for another attack.

 After making a high-speed diving attack on an enemy, the attacker would then climb back up past the enemy aircraft, and just short of the stall, apply full rudder to yaw his aircraft around.
 This put his aircraft facing down at the enemy aircraft, making another high-speed diving pass possible.
 This is a difficult maneuver to perform properly, as it involves precise control of the aircraft at low speed.
 With practice and proper use of all of the fighter's controls, the maneuver could be used to reposition the attacking aircraft to dive back down in any direction desired.

+Max Immelmann's Fokker Eindecker relied on relatively ineffectual wing warping for rolling, but had a large moveable vertical stabiliser, meaning turns were initiated and mostly controlled with the rudder.
+His innovation was in realising that this limitation in his aircraft could be turned to his advantage, whipping it over at the top of a zoom climb rather than attempting to make a conventional banked turn, which would have been too slow and cumbersome to provide an advantage in air combat.

 In modern aerobatics, this maneuver, if executed pre-stall with a non-zero turning radius at the top of the climb, is known as a wingover.
 If the rudder turn is executed right at the initiation of the stall, the resulting yaw occurs around a point within the aircraft's wingspan and the maneuver is known as a stall turn or hammerhead.